cis198-2016s/slides/00/content.md

 ### Arrays ###
 - Arrays are generically of type `[T; N]`.
     - N is a compile-time _constant_.
 Arrays cannot be resized.
-    - Array access is bounds-checked at _compile time_.
+    - Array access is bounds-checked at runtime.
 - Arrays are indexed with `[]` like most other languages:
     - `arr[3]` gives you the 4th element of `arr`